 The Chilli Pickle

 What: Indian cuisine naturally lends itself to vegetarian and vegan diets, so it’s no surprise that The Chilli Pickle’s menu features a handful of plant-based options.
-On your next visit, try the likes of a peanut and aubergine curry, washed down with one of The Chilli Pickle’s fun house cocktails, such as a Ginger Old Fashioned or a spicy Bloody Mary.
+On your next visit, try the likes of the hot and sour aubergine curry, washed down with one of The Chilli Pickle’s fun house cocktails, such as a Ginger Old Fashioned or a spicy Bloody Mary.

 Where: 17 Jubilee Street, BN1 2ED